 Step 2.
 Click on the Start button, the program will start an All-Round Scan on the flash drive you selected.

-There are several factors that affect the success of your flash drive recovery.
+There are several factors that affect the success rate of your flash drive recovery.
 You should know about them and take certain precautions if you want to ensure successful data recovery.

 Stop using the flash drive as soon as you discover that your data has been lost/deleted.